Content starts here

 The most up-to-date news for North Dakotans over 50 is right here

-As the days and nights get colder, some low-income North Dakotans may find the increase in home heating costs beyond what their budget can handle.
-The North Dakota Department of Human Services is reminding low-income individuals, families, and seniors that help is available through the Low Income Home Energy Assistance Program (LIHEAP).
-Applications are now being accepted at county social service offices in North Dakota.
+The recent cold temperatures may have left some low-income North Dakotans with home heating costs that are higher than their budget can handle.
+The North Dakota Department of Human Services reminds low-income individuals and families and seniors on limited fixed incomes that help is available through the Low Income Home Energy Assistance Program (LIHEAP).

 Search AARP North Dakota